uniquepersun/timesaber/README.md

 what's this? <br>
 ---
 a bot to create [time.cs50.io](https://time.cs50.io) links for meetings easily right from slack; <br>
-I will not define it as laziness but rather smartness yeaa :p
+pss.. its not laziness but rather smartness yeaa :p

 ## How this works?
 see the [demo.md](https://github.com/uniquepersun/timesaber/blob/main/demo.md)